algorithmic-sabotage/asrg/content/_index.md

 {{< home-item
     src="police_officers-faces-pof/images/output-137.png"
     title="Police Officers Faces (POF)"
-    subtitle="A large-scale face recognition dataset containing of approximately 90,000 headshot photos of thousands of police officers.
-This dataset is intended as a tool to empower community members engaged in copwatch and other counter-surveillance practices." link="police_officers-faces-pof/"
+    subtitle="This is a large-scale face recognition dataset comprising approximately 90,000 headshot photographs of thousands of police officers.
+It is intended as a tool to empower community members engaged in copwatch and other counter-surveillance practices." link="police_officers-faces-pof/"
 >}}